brian-conor-sanford/DEC20Threathunt/README.md

 ### Flag 3 – Lateral Movement: Target Device Identification

 **Use Case:**
-Correlates compromised account, source IP, and logon type to identify the specific endpoint targeted by the attacker.
+Correlate compromised account, source IP, and logon type to identify the executive endpoint targeted by the attacker.

 DeviceLogonEvents
 | where AccountName == "yuki.tanaka"